-As you move through the school we will encourage you to think carefully and critically in your History lessons.
+As you move through the school we will encourage you to think carefully and critically in your lessons.
 You will develop an ability to question, research and find your answers hidden in the past.
-In order to develop your independence we will develop your historical enquiry skills, building on the knowledge you gained in previous years to turn you into an inquisitive historian.
+You will develop historical enquiry skills, building on the knowledge gained in previous years to turn you into an inquisitive historian.
 You will then have the building blocks of skills and knowledge in place to be able to assess and understand history.
-Historical evidence can come from many viewpoints; you will learn to be a time detective, evaluating evidence, developing your own perspectives and judgements of events.
-At St Mary’s we use a wide range of resources, drama and historical artefacts in our History lessons to inspire historical inquiry.
-We support this with a variety of history-based school trips to local museums, historical sights and places of historical interest.
-When possible we like to invite in speakers who can share first hand experiences of historical events.
+Historical evidence can come from many viewpoints.
+You will learn to be a time detective, evaluating evidence, developing your own perspectives and judgements of events.
+At St Mary’s, we use a wide range of resources, drama and historical artefacts in lessons to inspire historical inquiry.
+We support this with a variety of school trips to local museums and places of historical interest.
+Speakers are invited in to share first-hand experiences of historical events.

-Through the historical study of Britain and the wider world, we aim to develop your understanding of concepts such as chronology, continuity and change, cause and consequence, and similarity and contrast.
-We aim to help you develop your understanding of historical enquiry, including the use of evidence to make historical claims, and how and why interpretations of the past may differ.
+Through the historical study of Britain and the wider world, we aim to develop your understanding of concepts such as chronology, continuity, change, cause, consequence, similarity and contrast.
+We aim to help you to develop understanding of historical enquiry, including the use of evidence to make historical claims, and how and why interpretations of the past may differ.
 With your help we can make the future a better place by learning lessons from the past.
 You are the world’s future politicians, scientists, writers, artists, musicians, designers, engineers and of course, historians – hopefully you will use the historical skills you learn at St Mary’s to make the future world a better place.